viseshrp/workedon/README.md

   -h, --help     Show this message and exit.

 Commands:
-  work*  Work log with optional date to save - see examples. what   Fetch your saved work.
+  work*  What you worked on, with optional date/time - see examples. what   Fetch logged work.

 $ workedon what --help
 Usage: what [OPTIONS]

-  Fetch your saved work.
+  Fetch logged work.

 Options:
   -r, --reverse        Reverse order while sorting.